ArticleOnly In

 Soho

 Soho is a trendy shopping destination with designer boutiques, fancy chain stores, high-end art galleries and restaurants.
 Buildings have cast-iron-facades and there are cobblestone streets throughout the neighborhood.
-During the day, street vendors sell everything from jewelry to original artwork.
+During the day, street vendors sell everything from jewellery to original artwork.

 Chinatown